NoSQLKnowHow/DynamoDB-IAM-Policies/README.md

 # Amazon DynamoDB IAM Example Policy as Templates

 A selection of example Amazon DynamoDB and DAX IAM policies with more restrictive security that you should be using instead of the official AWS Managed policies for DynamoDB.
 These policy examples are templatized for the moment.
 Therefore you must full in the template.

-in the region you want, or wildcard (*) for all regions, an AccountId or w
+The three template values you will need to replace are:

 * *${AWS::Region}* - Replace with the region you want this policy to be effective in or a wildcard (*) for it to apply to all regions.
 * *${AWS::AccountId}* - Replace with your AWS account ID or you can put a wildcard (*) for all accounts.
 * *${DDB::TableName}* - Replace with the Amazon DynamoDB table name you wish the policy to apply to or wildcard (*) for the policy to apply to all tables.